-The Company allocates 6% of each employee's monthly wages to the labor pension personal account at the Bureau of Labor Insurance in accordance with the provisions of the Labor Pension Act.
-Under these defined contribution plans, the Company allocates a fixed amount to the Bureau of Labor Insurance without additional legal or constructive obligation.
+The Group allocates 6% of each employee's monthly wages to the labor pension personal account at the Bureau of Labor Insurance in accordance with the provisions of the Labor Pension Act.
+Under these defined contribution plans, the Group allocates a fixed amount to the Bureau of Labor Insurance without additional legal or constructive obligation.

-The pension costs incurred from the contributions to the Bureau of the Labor Insurance amounted to \$3,920 and \$3,147 for the years ended December 31, 2024 and 2023, respectively.
+- (ii) The pension costs incurred from the contributions to the Bureau of the Labor Insurance amounted to \$3,920 and \$3,147 for the years ended December 31, 2024 and 2023, respectively. - (iii) The Group's mainland China subsidiaries have a defined contribution plan.
+Monthly contributions to an independent fund administered by the government in accordance with the pension regulations in the People's Republic of China (PRC) are based on certain percentage of employees' monthly salaries and wages.
+Other than the monthly contributions, the Group has no further obligations.